 5. Ability to hold up the ball

-One of the key abilities that makes a great striker is not talked about about as much as it should be.
+One of the key abilities that make a great striker is not talked about as much as it should be.

 That is the ability to hold up the ball.

 When the ball comes up the field to where the striker is they are often the only player in that area.
 To allow time for the rest of their team to catch up the striker needs to be capable of keeping possession of the ball for as long as possible.

 Being able to hold up the ball gives the rest of the team time to move into offensive areas and space for the striker to then pass the ball to them.

 Following on from the last point is the skill of the striker to bring other players around them into play.